-AUT 190, 290 Projects Laboratory 2 (0/44)

-Prerequisite: Concurrent enrollment in first or second year automotive program classes
+AUT 190, 290 Projects Laboratory 2 (0/44) Prerequisite: Concurrent enrollment in first or second year automotive program classes This course is for full-time automotive students who need

 This course is for full-time automotive students who need extra project laboratory time to update or enhance their skills to meet program or certification requirements.
 Students will be directed to complete ASE/NATEF tasks not completed in the day classes.
 (May be repeated for credit up to six credits for each course; graded on pass/fail basis).
 (F, W, S)